hyperlocalhq/django-base-libs/docs/import/index.md

 ## Will the elements be updated with the next import?

+As of today, this is the behaviour of all imports:

+- For the news, if article has been modified or published at Creative City Berlin, it won't be updated by the next import execution.
+Otherwise it will.
+- For the market place, if the bulletin has been modified or published at Creative City Berlin, it won't be updated by the next import execution.
+Otherwise it will.
+- For the jobs, all of the job offers from the job feed will be updated if they have been changed at the import source (`modified_date` at the source is newer than `modified_date` at Creative City Berlin)

 ## What fields will be updated with the next import?

+All fields that are previously used for creating an article, bulletin, or job will be updated.

 ## If an object is deleted at Creative City Berlin, will it be reimported again?

+No, if an object was imported and later deleted by Creative City Berlin moderators, it won't be imported again.